 api.example.com as your custom domain.

-Click the Proceed button to verify the domain.
+Click Proceed to verify the domain.

 Note: Pro teams can add up to 5 domains.

-In addition if you want to delete the custom domain, click the "Delete Custom Domain" link.
+In addition, if you want to delete the custom domain, click the "Delete Custom Domain" link.

 Adding a custom domain opens a modal that displays the DNS records required to verify domain ownership.
 The most important pieces of information in the modal below are the TXT and CNAME records.
 To verify you control the domain you're attempting to add, you must add these provided tokens as DNS records to your domain.